CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/hackathons/intro/index.md

 # Requirements

 1. Use D3 as the data visualization tool.
-2. Use a series of cricles as the visualization (since it is the only thing you've learned so.
+2. Use a series of circles as the visualization (since it is the only thing you've learned so.
 3. Use JSFiddle as the code editor.
 4. The visualization must have some title and text commentary.
 5. The visualization must have more than two rows of circles.
 Each row represents a different measure.